sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - draft-sections.md

 ```

-With this approach, you can output something like the following, using abbreviated YML notation to give a brief idea of the more complex actual JSON API response:
+With this approach, you can output something like the following, using abbreviated YML notation to give a brief idea of the more complex JSON API response:
 ```yml
 parentSections:
   - sectionTitle: Section 1